MohdRas/kubernetes/README.md

       - **selectors**:
           - matchLabels:
               - type: front-end-----------------------------------**label of Selector**
-- **Level of Pod is matched with label of selectors.**
+- **Level of POD is matched with label of selectors.**

 # deployments
-- Pod(one instance) -> Replicaset (Multiple instances) -> deployments
+- POD(one instance) -> Replicaset (Multiple instances) -> deployments
 - rolling(old version <-> new version) update of a production application.
 - rolling updates, undo changes, pause & resume changes can be done by deployments.
 - **deployment-definition.yaml file is same as replicaset-definition.yaml except "kind:Deployment"**
 - commands are same as replicasets.
 - change the deployment file and run "kubectl apply -f deployment-definition.yaml"
 # services
-- IP of Pods is lost if it is started again.
+- IP of PODs is lost if it is started again.
 - kluster IP service
-    - communication wetween pods within cluster.
+    - communication wetween PODs within cluster.
     - webserver tries to connect with redis server.
-    - label's of service is matched with Pod's label.
-Only those Pods are exposed to a service.
+    - label's of service is matched with POD's label.
+Only those PODs are exposed to a service.
     - cluster-ip-service.yaml
         - apiVersion:**v1**---------------------------------------version
         - kind: **Service**--------------------------------------------type